If you are researching the best place to sell your graphics card, we wrote this guide for you!

 Choosing the Best Place to Sell Your GPU

-First, consider your priorities when selling your GPUs by asking:
+First, consider your priorities when selling your GPU by asking:

 Fast, Safe or Most Profitable?

-If you have a bulk lot of hardware to sell, your best option is to get an offer from a company that specializes in buying (liquidating) computer parts & mining rigs.
+If you have a bulk lot of hardware to sell, the best option is to get an offer from a company that specializes in buying computer parts and mining rigs.
 Get an offer from Bitpro.

 Selling your single graphics card yourself when top-dollar is your goal, use a peer-to-peer marketplace.
-Be forewarned, there are some dangers, hassles, and potential time wasted.
-Learn more about marketplaces like Facebook & Craigslist.
+Be aware that there are some dangers, hassles, and potential time wasted.
+Learn more about marketplaces like Facebook and Craigslist.

 Marketplace Overview

-Once you have an idea of the market value of your GPU and your card is spiffed up for sale, you will need to list it online.
-For simplicity’s sake, it’s best to choose a single marketplace at a time, or you will need to duplicate efforts for a single sale.
+Once you have an idea of the market value of your GPU and have prepped your card for sale, it’s time to list it online.
+For simplicity’s sake, it’s best to choose a single marketplace at a time, or you will need to do the same work twice for just one sale.
 Read on to learn about the main marketplace options and their pros & cons.

 Here you’ll pay a commission of approximately 12%, after all fees are paid, not including shipping & returns.